Granulated sugar: Stripped of nutrients, it’s not the best sugar you can consume. Photo courtesy SXC.

 DATE SUGAR

 A sweetener made from ground, dehydrated dates.
-It is is high in fiber, and is a good source of vitamins and minerals, including potassium, magnesium, calcium, iron and phosphorus.
-Date sugar is used in baking and to sprinkle on foods, but does not dissolve when added to liquids.
+It’s high in fiber and is a good source of vitamins and minerals, including potassium, magnesium, calcium, iron, and phosphorus.
+Date sugar is used in baking and to sprinkle on foods, but it does not fully dissolve when added to liquids.
+Because it’s coarser than white sugar, it can give some baked goods a gritty texture.
+Instead of mixing it into the batter, sprinkle it atop muffins or quick breads before baking.

 DECORATING SUGAR &